 If my measure is not ready for submission by the deadline above, when is the next opportunity to submit a measure to CMS?
 The pre-rulemaking process is annual, and candidate measures will next be accepted starting early the following year.
 Measure submitters should stay tuned for announcements about when MERIT will open for the next season.
-Typically, MERIT opens in late January.
+Typically, MERIT opens in late January/early February.

 If a measure is submitted without complete testing results, what is the process for providing testing updates to the MUC submission?
-Measure submitters should submit their most up to date and complete measure testing results prior to the closing of CMS MERIT by 8:00 PM ET on Friday, May 10.
+Measure submitters should submit their most up to date and complete measure testing results prior to the closing of CMS MERIT by 8:00 PM ET on Thursday, May 1, 2025.
 There is no option for submitters to submit late measure testing information in CMS MERIT once the submission period has closed.
 Updated testing data for select measures will be requested by CMS in the fall in preparation for multi-interested party review.
-For more information on the multiinterested party review, please visit the Partnership for Quality Measurement (PQM) Pre-Rulemaking Measure Review (PRMR) Website.
+For more information on the multi-interested party review, please visit the Partnership for Quality Measurement (PQM) Pre-Rulemaking Measure Review (PRMR) Website.

 Will the candidate measure submissions from the current year be implemented and used in the field for the following year?
-CMS is accepting candidate measures now to develop a MUC List that will be reviewed by a multi-interested party group convened by the consensus-based entity to provide recommendations to HHS and to be published by February 1 following release of the MUC List by December 1.
+CMS is currently accepting candidate measure submissions for CMS review to develop the MUC List, though not all submitted measures will be accepted.
+Once published by December 1, this list will be reviewed by a multi-interested party group convened by the CMS contracted consensus-based entity, which will provide recommendations to CMS.
+The final recommendations report will be published by February 1.
 Following review of the recommendations, CMS may decide to propose the measure for a program.
 The program will include the measure in proposed rule, seek public comment, and potentially finalize the measure in the program.
-Typically, measures are implemented and data is collected for a year or two prior to being used for public reporting or payment determination.

 What should I do if I need to modify or remove a candidate measure after the original submission has already been made?
-See the <a href="Modes Measure after the original comparison of the comp
+See the CMS MERIT Quick Start Guide for Submitters for instructions.
+Modifications after the submission deadline may not be approved.